akostrik/stage_telegram_python/README.md

 # Internship Master II, Sorbonne University (Paris)
 The project hase been developped during an Internship of 5 months, from the 3d April 2023 to the 12th September 2023, realized in Paris associations.

-## The general missions of the internship
+## The objectives:
-- Complete the education by a full-time profesional pratice in a Paris association
+- Professional Experience: Engage in full-time professional practice within a Parisian association
-- Acquire a first professional experience as a developement ingineerfapp
+• Skill Development: Cultivate skills as a development engineer, focusing on real-world applications
-- Determine the initial orientation of the career, in particular computer sciences applied to the social life
+• Career Exploration: Investigate potential career trajectories, especially in computer sciences applied to societal challenges
-- Acquire new knowledge, techniques, approaches, methods, méthodes, toolsls, etc, in practice
+• Hands-on Learning: Immerse in new techniques, methodologies, tools, and their practical applications
-- Acquire know-how and the code of associations
+• Association Ethics: Grasp the ethical considerations and operational nuances of associations
-- Evaluate the capacity of integration in the professional environment
+• Professional Adaptability: Evaluate one's ability to integrate and adapt in a professional environment
-- So, ensure the entrance to the work market
+• Job Market Transition: Equip oneself with the skills and experience to seamlessly enter the job market

 ## Context and motivation
 The technologies has been always influenced greatly the social relations.
 In particular, the present-day computer science is an exceptional tool for cooperation and co-reflection.